 Incorrect Sampling Points and Hardware

 The oil analysis is one of the most valuable tools when it is used correctly.
-Using this tool you can monitor both the oil and machine’ health.
+Using this tool you can monitor both the oil and machine’s health.
 It also helps to detect malfunctions before they reach any catastrophic level.
 While obtaining all the advantages of an oil analysis program, it is imperative to have the correct sample points and the right hardware for the job.

 Incorrect sampling points/hardware selection will lead to samples that have full of historic data leading to one of the most popular and common lubrication problems.
-This actually happens because a lot of plants consider oil sampling as a trivial option.
+This happens because a lot of plants consider oil sampling as a trivial option.
 For the reason that they take samples from the drain port or using the pretty inconsistent drop-tube method.
 Sampling in such a way will lead you to a sample with historic data like layers of debris and mud.

 Wear trash trends will also be difficult to verify, as these samples usually include a high amount of contaminants.

 With the drop-tube method of sampling, you may require the machine to be brought out of service frequently.
-As a result, particles will be settled at sump’s bottom preventing a good and corresponding sample being reaped from the system.
+As a result, particles will be settled at the sump’s bottom preventing a good and corresponding sample from being reaped from the system.

 - All machines used in the oil analysis must be made ready for the correct sampling hardware.
 A slight modification of the machine can help you achieve the right sampling ports.

-- As extenders shall be hooked up into ‘live’ zone near the gear teeth or the bearing, it will allow the good and consistent sample to be taken from ‘live’ zones or areas where oil flow is facing turbulence.
+- As extenders shall be hooked up into a ‘live’ zone near the gear teeth or the bearing, it will allow the good and consistent sample to be taken from ‘live’ zones or areas where oil flow is facing turbulence.

 - You also need to examine the circulating systems for the best sampling points possible.
 Usually, these systems require numerous points.

 - Primary point sampling is very important as the regular samples are represented from it to provide a picture of the whole system.
-The smartest way to locate such a point is on the principal return-line manifold prior to a return-line filter and also in the area where the oil flow experiences turbulence (usually an elbow).
+The smartest way to locate such a point is on the principal return-line manifold before a return-line filter and also in the area where the oil flow experiences turbulence (usually an elbow).

 - The secondary points also need to be placed in the return line following every lubricated segment.
 These points will help you to find the exact problem in the system after a primary point triggers an alarm.

 - Technicians, along with the installation of correct sampling hardware, should also be an expert in the best way for pulling samples.
-All the sample tubing need to be rinsed with five to ten times the dead space’s volume.
+All the sample tubing needs to be rinsed with five to ten times the dead space’s volume.

 - Intense attention should be given while reducing the volume of contamination included in the sample throughout the whole process.
 Applying these techniques can get you rid of these lubrication problems.